qwtel/local-devices-gen-x/README.md

 # local-devices-gen-x

+__DEPRECATION WARNING__: I've originally used this package to avoid assinging static IPs in a local network.
+This turned out to be an unreliable and unworkable solution.
+As a result, this package is now archived.

 **Local** **Devices** **Gen**erator Cross (**X**) Platform

 Finds all devices in a local network by pinging all IPv4 addresses within a range and then reading from the ARP cache.